-- (1) The Clerk will conduct the election of the President. - (2) The Clerk will ask whether there are any nominations. - (3) A Member, addressing the Clerk, will nominate a Member who is present to be President.
+- (1) The Clerk will conduct the election of the President. - (2) The Clerk will ask whether there are any nominations. - (3) A member, addressing the Clerk, will nominate a member who is present to be President.
 The nomination must be seconded.
-The Member nominated will indicate whether the nomination is accepted. - (4) The Clerk must allow adequate time for nominations to be made and seconded. - (5) If only one Member is nominated and seconded as President, the nominee will then be taken out of his or her place by the proposer and seconder and conducted by them to the Chair.
+The member nominated will indicate whether the nomination is accepted. - (4) The Clerk must allow adequate time for nominations to be made and seconded. - (5) If only one member is nominated and seconded as President, the nominee will then be taken out of their place and conducted to the Chair.